RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 In an object template the first column represents an attribute, the second and third columns specify the type of the attribute and the fourth column tells whether the attribute is (part of) a database key for the object.

-The "changed:" and "source:" attributes are mandatory in all objects. <font color="green">The information in this attribute may show who created or modified the object and when.
+* The "source:" attribute is mandatory in all objects.
+The information in this attribute may show who created the object and when.
 It is not reliable as a full audit trail.
 It is used as a reference for the benefit of the maintainer of the object.
-It is not intended to give any reliable information to a user who queries for an object.</font>
+It is not intended to give any reliable information to a user who queries for an object.

-* The "changed:" attribute is for the user's own reference.
-It must contain an email address and a timestamp.
-If the timestamp is not included the database software will add the current timestamp at the time of the update.<font color="green">Nothing can be reliably determined by anyone other than the user about the object or its change history by looking at the "changed:" attributes.
-There are a set of rules applicable to this attribute, but they are loose enough to allow the user to do almost anything with it.</font>

-* There must be at least one “changed:” attribute. <font color="green">If there are more they must be in ascending date order.</font>

-* <font color="orange">The dates can be set to any date after April 2001 (when Version 3 of the RIPE Database was launched). or The dates can be set to any date after April 1984.</font>

-* Any changed "attribute:" can be modified or deleted by the user as long as at least one remains.

 * The "source:" attribute specifies the registry where the object is registered.
 This should be "RIPE" for the RIPE Database. <font color="green">“TEST” is also a valid “source:” attribute, it indicates that the object belongs to the RIPE TEST database.</font>